Straight up, guv! Would I lie to you?

 - 12 November 2004

-Hugh Grant apparently threw a strop at the opening of his latest film, Bridget Jones: The Edge Of Reason, and said that it would be his last as he hated the whole industry now…I paraphrase somewhat.(more…)
+Hugh Grant apparently threw a strop at the opening of his latest film, Bridget Jones: The Edge Of Reason, saying that it would be his last as he hated the whole industry now…I paraphrase somewhat.(more…)

 - Man On Fire (2004)